PAFR2003/LesserSpaceNations/README.md

 Mostly Dutch and Eastern European female red light district workers but they also have RLD workers from other far-away nations and red light districts.

  Type of company:
-Red Light District worker support grouo
+Red Light District worker support group